Step 1: Preliminary Stage

 Step 2: Egg Donor Cycle Synchronization

-- Following completion of Step 1, you’ll be put on birth control to synchronize your cycle with the recipient’s cycle to prepare your body for the egg retrieval for at least 14-21 days.
+- Following completion of Step 1, you’ll be put on birth control to synchronize your cycle with the intended parent’s cycle to prepare your body for the egg retrieval for at least 14-21 days.
 During this process you will see your fertility clinic physician for ultrasound examinations and blood tests to monitor the development of your donor eggs.

 - Medical personnel from the fertility clinic will instruct you regarding your birth control pills to help regulate your hormone levels and to prevent ovulation.